 Mallorca Sept 12 – 25 2020

 Jock & Val Macrae, Mags and I spent a great two weeks last September shadowing our plans for this year’s cruise.
 We had good weather, lovely swimming, fabulous food and we explored some interesting calas (bays).
 We know we will have a great event next year.

-We are in the process of fine-tuning some of the venues and think our plans will work well.
-We currently have indications of interest from about 40 and deposits from 35 crews.
-We think the limit is 50 so we are still open to new crews.
-It is an impressive fleet of member yachts and chartered yachts.
+We currently have 35 boats and approximately 200 sailors registered.
+We are still open to new crews.
+Good charter opportunities remain.
+It is an impressive fleet including 11 member yachts and chartered yachts.
 We have Rhea, a 175 ft ketch as our mothership organized with all 13 cabins subscribed.
 A preliminary boat roster is posted in the attachments to the right.

 "The weather is generally pleasant and the water warm (77 degrees) in September.
 Daily temperatures are in the high 70’s low 80’s.
 Rainfall in our 2 week period over the last 2 years has averaged 0.6 in.
 (See the attached file to left)."
 This year, there was a thundershower the day we arrived and two brief showers through the week.
 A couple of unusually cloudy mornings but many great days and pleasant temperatures throughout.